shuup/shuup/doc/prices_and_taxes.rst

-Prices and Taxes in Shoop
+Prices and Taxes in Shuup
 =========================

-This document gives an overview of Shoop's pricing and tax mechanics.
+This document gives an overview of Shuup's pricing and tax mechanics.
 For deeper view about the implementation -- for example, if you're implementing a price/tax related addon -- also read the :doc:`prices_and_taxes_implementation` document.